ethers-io/documentation/source/ethers.js/source/notes.rst

-The functions :ref:`parseEther( etherString ) <parseEther>` and :ref:`formatEther( wei ) <formatEther>` can be used to convert between string representations, which are displayed to or entered by the user and Big Number representations which can have mathematical operations handeled safely.
+The functions :ref:`parseEther( etherString ) <parseEther>` and :ref:`formatEther( wei ) <formatEther>` can be used to convert between string representations, which are displayed to or entered by the user and Big Number representations which can have mathematical operations handled safely.

 -----